alexeyneu/driver-demo/readme.md

 access files from host how to:

-make second 2gb hdd in virtualbox on same controller then
+make second 2gb hdd on same controller then
 `fdisk -u ad1`
 make first partition ,`size 1000000` (whatever that means for 500M) , `sysid = 11`
 `newfs_msdos -F32 /dev/ad1s4`